olekuz/tyk-docs/tyk-docs/content/advanced-configuration/integrate/sso/sso.md

 ### SSO - The generic use case
 SSO gives users the ability to log in to multiple applications without the need to enter their password more than once.
-[OIDC](/docs/advanced-configuration/integrate/api-auth-mode/open-id-connect/) enables an application to verify the identity of users from an organisation without the need to self store and manage them, and without doing the identification process and exposing their passwords to that application.
+[OIDC](/docs/advanced-configuration/integrate/api-auth-mode/open-id-connect/) or SAML enables an application to verify the identity of users from an organisation without the need to self store and manage them, and without doing the identification process and exposing their passwords to that application.
 Their lists of users and passwords are kept safe in one single place, in the IdP that the organisation has chosen to use.
 The Authorisation server of the IdP identify the users for a pre-registered and approved application (`client` in OAuth and OIDC terminology).

 ### SSO in Tyk
 SSO is sometimes complicated to understand or set up but once you get the basics and learn to set up our [TIB - Tyk-Identity-Broker](/docs/advanced-configuration/integrate/3rd-party-identity-providers/#a-name-tib-a-tyk-identity-broker-tib-overview) it becomes an easy task.

 Using our Tyk-Identity-Broker (TIB), you can do both - use your existing users directory to login to the **Dashboard** or **Developer Portal** and have a SSO.
-TIB, among other options, supports three methods for login to Tyk's UI:
+TIB, among other options, supports four methods for login to Tyk's UI:

 1. Login with 3rd party social providers
 2. Login with any IdP that supports ODIC
+3. Login with any IdP that supports SAML
 3. Login with LDAP (not using OIDC)

 #### Tyk Identity Broker (TIB)